-Cherokee Removal Memorial Park 6800 Blythe Ferry Lane Birchwood, TN 37308 423-339-2769 f /Cherokee-Removal-Memorial-Parl This 29-acre park, located at the convergence of the Tennessee and Hiwassee rivers at historic Blythe Ferry, was built as a memorial to the Cherokee people who were removed from their homeland in the Southeast during the Cherokee Removal of 1838.
+F Cherokee Removal Memorial Park This 29-acre park, located at the convergence of the Tennessee and Hiwassee rivers at historic Blythe Ferry, was built as a memorial to the Cherokee people who were removed from their homeland in the Southeast during the Cherokee Removal of 1838.
 A Cherokee Removal Memorial, located outside the visitor center, features the names of 2,535 Heads of Households and the number of persons in each household based on an 1835 Census of Cherokee people living east of the Mississippi River.
 A history plaza describes Cherokee life in Southeast Tennessee and events that took place leading up to the Cherokee Removal.
 It's a short walk to an overlook of the rivers and Hiwassee Island (known as Jolly Island in the 1800s), which has a long history of Native American habitation.
 Today, the area is managed as Hiwassee Island Wildlife Refuge and is frequented by migrating sandhill cranes.
 Just down the street from the park is the former launching site for Blythe Ferry, which in 1838 transported nine Cherokee detachments, totally about 10,000 people, across the river as part of the northern route of the Trail of Tears.
 The ferry continued to operate until 1994, and today the ramp is used for boat launching and fishing.
-Chattanooga, TN 37421 423-892-1499 chattanoogaaudubon.org Audubon Acres The 132-acre Elise Chapin Sanctuary at Audubon Acres marks the passage of time from the Mississippian era to today.
-A swinging bridge over South Chickamauga Creek offers access to one of the most archaeologically significant portions of the property, Little Owl Village, which was settled by the brother of the infamous Cherokee Chief Dragging Canoe.
-A reconstructed cabin on the property is said to have once belonged to a prominent Cherokee who lived in the area, Tooan Tuh or Spring Frog (1754-1859).
-Twentyfour poplar logs from the former structure were used in the reconstruction of what is today called Spring Frog Cabin.
-Five miles of trails weave through the historically rich landscape and a small museum offers historical perspective on the site, featuring artifacts from the property and surrounding areas that include American Indian arrowheads, sewing awls, grinding stones, gaming pieces and pottery, as well as early settler artifacts.